 On March 17, 2021 the Organization received a second round of PPP loan proceeds of \$55,865 with terms the same as the first round.
 This loan matures March 2023.
-During the year ended December 31, 2021 the Organization used the funds for its intended purpose and received confirmation that the loan had been forgiven in full in March 2022.
+During the year ended December 31, 2021 the Organization used the funds for its intended purpose and received confirmation that the loan had been forgiven in full in March 2022 and is recorded as PPP loan forgiveness income on the statement of activities.
 Accordingly, the loan was recorded as a current liability on the statement of financial position for the year ended December 31, 2021.